phetsims/states-of-matter/README.md

 states-of-matter
 ================

-An interactive educational simulation intended to teach about the phases of matter - solid, liquid, and gas - and how the behave at a molecular level.
+An interactive educational simulation intended to teach about the phases of matter - solid, liquid, and gas - and how they behave at a molecular level.